ghmartin77/KidsMP3Player/README.md

 * Hold down button 1 for more than 2 secs to toggle between "Continuous Play ON/OFF".
 * Hold down button 2 for more than 2 secs to toggle between "Playlist loop ON/OFF" (only applicable if "Continuous Play" is ON).
 * Hold down button 3 for more than 2 secs to toggle between "Restart last active track on startup ON/OFF".
+* Hold down button 4 for more than 2 secs to toggle between "Repeat1 ON/OFF".
 * Hold down button 11 for more than 2 secs to activate Sleep Timer.
 Afterwards push button 1 to 11 to choose between OFF and 5 to 50 minutes sleep timer.
 Device will fade out volume after sleep timer has run out.
 When device has gone to sleep you need to switch it off and on again to continue playing.
 * Use internal volume pot to set maximum volume of normal volume pot.
 * [User Manual German](assets/Manual%20German.pdf)